 MSU has policies regarding accommodations for pregnant students.
-Please consult https://msu.public.na2.doctract.com/doctract/documentportal/08DC317CD 78FCE593475D0CA8DC6E0EC for further information.
+Please consult https://u.policies.msu.edu/ for further information.
 Also, please note that the process for requesting accommodations related to pregnancy for academic related activities is through a different office and process than requesting accommodations related to your assistantship employment.
 Refer to the policy for details.